MarkoMackic/markomackic.github.io/_posts/2022-10-30-decentralized-git-social-network.md

-Cool, we have generated server description, now we'll have to do a bit of git moddification, so it wouldn't ask us for credentials.. although we do have to do only single commit, but it will be useful to get this right away, becauseOk, let's have this changed pre-receive hook in the a repository ( I did a bit of work in between without you watching every step, but nothing that you can't understand ) signing.
+Cool, we have generated server description, now we'll have to do a bit of git moddification, so it wouldn't ask us for credentials.. although we do have to do only single commit, but it will be useful to get this right away, because users posting and users sending messages is pretty common operation and will also require signed commits.

 ```bash
 git config --local --add gpg.program /home/markomackic/Desktop/Workspace/peers/b/.git/bin/gpg.sh